PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He walked over to the wooden throne and sat down on it heavily.
 "Ennh," he said, listening to the creaking and feeling the sharp edges of the chair bite into his legs.
 "This chair is not a quality item."

-"Well commission another one."
+"Well, have another one made."
 She took his hand and nodded encouragingly at him.
 "After all, you are a King now.
 You get to have things the way you want them."

 "If we have to build a new castle, I'm not sure I can afford things the way I want them."